-These stages are often referred to as the stages of awareness and you’ve got to understand which stage your users are at to hit them with the perfect right message.
+These stages are often referred to as the stages of awareness, and you’ve got to understand which stage your prospective customers are at to hit them with the perfect message at the right time.

 Eugene Schwartz outlined the basic stages of awareness.
-Knowing which stage of awareness your users are at will affect the kind of copy you produce.
+Knowing which stage of awareness your prospective customers are at will affect the kind of copy you produce.

-I’ve built on Eugene’s stages below and added some extra information related to the content you’ll need to produce.
+I’ve built on Schwartz’s stages below and added some extra information related to the content you’ll need to produce.